ktr0731/evans/README.md

 Then, the command will be more clear.

 ## Installation
-highly recommended methods are GitHub Releases or HomeBrew because these can be software update automatically by the built-in feature in Evans.
+highly recommended methods are GitHub Releases or Homebrew because these can be software update automatically by the built-in feature in Evans.

 ### from GitHub Releases
 please see [GitHub Releases](https://github.com/ktr0731/evans/releases).